-The tuition and materials cost for each course in the Medical Transcription & Editing Program is \$599.00 (\$607.99 including delivery charge).
+The tuition and materials cost for each course in the Medical Transcription & Editing Program is \$499.00.
 This includes the registration fee (which is part of the tuition), tuition, lesson texts, CDs, flashcards and all other instructional materials listed on the Course Outline.
 This does not include computers, transcribing equipment or other business machines; shipping; postage for students to submit quizzes; or specialized reference publications normally available at medical or public libraries.
+The mailing costs of graded quizzes mailed to the student are paid by the school.